shinjinighosh/helpme-vscode-extension/README.md

 ## Features

 Tired of retyping the same errors into Google and StackOverflow?
 Can't remember the one amazing link you once used for an elegant one-liner?
 Helpme is here to save the day!
+Bookmark useful questions and their corresponding links and look them up whenever you need them later.
+Check out a demo of our project on [YouTube](https://youtu.be/bYsBlOwfJsc).

 To add a question, simply type `+` and enter the question details and link: